zaer/sitio-web/source/_posts/2015-04-01-introduccion-a-git.md

 ---
-title: This is a draft!
+title: Introducción a Git
-draft: true
+tags:
+    - git
 categories:
+    - Control de versiones
+use:
+    - posts_categories
-    - features
+    - posts_tags
 ---
 This is a draft post.
 You will only see this if you are running the `dev` environment (`dev` is the default).